Pointe Marin, Novato CA (94949): Homes for Sale & Complete Neighborhood Guide

 • A location that works for commuters who prioritize efficiency over living in the city core.

-See it in motion: our Pointe Marin playlist on YouTube (homes for sale, driving tours, and area deep-dives).
+See it in motion: our Pointe Marin playlist on YouTube (current listings, driving tours, and area deep-dives).

 Parks, Trails, Wetlands & Outdoor Life Nearby